SAIKIRANN226/Aws-DevOps-Notes/Interview_Questions.md

 ifconfig

 ### What is the purpose of a chmod ?
 Is used to change the permissions of a file or folder.
-We can set permissions to RWX permissions to owner, group and others
+We can set permissions to RWX permissions to owner, group and others.

 ### How to reboot the server when reboot command is not responding ?
-We can use the shutdown command with the reboot option ---> "sudo shutdown -r -f now"
+We can use the shutdown command with the reboot option ---> 'sudo shutdown -r -f now'

 ### What is the difference between Git and Github ?
 Git is a distributed version control used to track code changes in local and manage the versions.
 Github is a cloud based platform we can hosts our Git repositories, Providing collaboration features like PR, issue tracking etc.